-22. - (1) Questions for Oral Answer shall be raised at the time appointed by Standing Order No. 10 [Order of business] (hereinafter referred to as "Question Time") and may continue for up to one and a half hours from the commencement of a sitting:
+22. -(1) Questions for Oral Answer shall be raised at the time appointed by Standing Order No. 10 [Order of business] (hereinafter referred to as "Question Time") and may continue for up to one and a half hours:

 Provided that on a day allotted for any business the Speaker may specify Question Time to be for a shorter period.
 The decision of the Speaker shall be notified to Members as soon as practicable.